 Grandparent DNA testing can determine a biological relationship between grandparents and grandchildren.
 Also, it is an indirect way of potentially proving paternity.
 For example, this could be useful if the potential father was deceased.

 However, a DNA sample from the alleged father is not analysed as part of a Grandparent test.
 As a result, the DNA result will not identify the biological father of the grandchild in question.

 Instead the Grandparent DNA test establishes the likelihood that participants are related as grandparent and grandchild, compared to the likelihood that they are unrelated.
-Hence, the result of this test should only be used in combination with existing knowledge or circumstances of those involved.
+So the result of this test should only be used in combination with existing knowledge or circumstances of those involved.

 How does the Grandparent DNA Test work?